mukeshpilaniya/mukeshpilaniya.github.io/_posts/Golang/2022-08-24-Go-Schedular.md

       - performance issues (calling syscall)
       - no infinite stack
 2. N:1 Scheduling (Multilex all goroutine on a single kernel thread)
-   - no concurrency (if one goroutine is performing blocking all than the thread will block which means all the other goroutine don't get run )
    - no parallelism (can only use a single CPU core, even if more cpu core are available)

     ```go